Optics beyond Lenses with Monocle

 get function and the second one is

 Lens.apply is a real Lens.
-Such pair must also obey Lens laws – same way as not every class with proper signature of
+Such pair must also obey Lens laws – the same way as not every class with a proper signature of

 flatMap method is a lawful Monad.
 For brevity I do not include those laws here, they can be found e.g. in scalaz tutorial.
 We will get back to them in section about testing.

 Let’s see what we can do with

 Not very impressive but note that based on those primitive operations

 Lens has defined some other operations.
 An example of such an operation is